Auth (Holder Sign-In)

 No request signing required

 This is an unauthenticated endpoint.
-No x-auth-apikey or x-auth-signature headers needed.
+Nox-auth-apikey or x-auth-signature headers needed.

 Response